Bakery- Style Sourdough Brown Butter Chocolate Chip Cookies

 Once butter is browned, remove the saucepan from heat and transfer the butter to a the stand mixer bowl to cool to and become solid again.

 In a large mixing bowl, combine the cooled browned butter, brown sugar, and granulated white sugar.
-Using an electric mixer on medium speed, cream together for approximately 2 minutes until the mixture is light and fluffy.
-It'll ne a bit crumbly, that's okay!
+Using an electric mixer or stand mixer on medium speed, cream together for approximately 2 minutes until the mixture is light and fluffy.
+It’ll be a bit crumbly, that’s okay!

 Add the eggs, sourdough discard, vanilla extract, and espresso powder (if using) to the bowl.
 Continue to mix on medium speed for another 2 minutes, ensuring all ingredients are well incorporated and fluffy.
 Remember to scrape down the sides of the bowl and mix everything at the bottom.
 This insures all your cookies come out evenly.